QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 ```
 </details>

-> **Pro tip**: there is a new input system, that is event based.
+> **Pro tip**: there is a new input system, that is event-based.
 You should [read the documentation](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.2/manual/index.html).
 Available in Unity 2019.4+ in version 1.0.
-You may use the version 1.2 which is still compatible with 2019.4+.
+You may use version 1.2 which is still compatible with 2019.4+.

 <hr class="sl">

 ## User Interface (UI)

-In Unity, UI stuffs are in a game object called "**canvas**".
-Simply create one (UI > canvas), then you can add buttons (UI > buttons), texts (UI > text), etc. as a children of your canvas.
-Note that creating an UI element outside a canvas, will automatically generates a new canvas.
+In Unity, UI stuff is in a game object called "**canvas**".
+Simply create one (UI > canvas), then you can add buttons (UI > buttons), texts (UI > text), etc. as a child of your canvas.
+Note that creating a UI element outside a canvas will automatically generate a new canvas.

 > **Pro tip**: **go back to 2D** to create your user interface.
 If you were in 3D, simply toggle "2D" in the Scene windows ![Unity UI toggle 2D](images/toggle2D.png).